Sharing is caring!

 18. Make Colored Beans For Children’s Sensory Play

 Make your own colored beans for sensory play.
 I love this idea!
-Make some different colored and scented beans by mixing food colors and essential oils in rubbing alcohol and soaking in the beans.
-The children will have lots of fun learning different colors and scents.
+Make different colored and scented beans by mixing food colors and essential oils in rubbing alcohol, and soaking in the beans.
+Children will have lots of fun learning different colors and scents!

 Making colored beans with different scents for sensory teachingvia Kids Activities Blog